madhavappaneni/Empathetic-Chatbot/README.md

-1. The training and evaluation notebooks for the Chitchat Generator can be found here.
+1. The training and evaluation code for the Chitchat Generator can be found here.

 | Name                                       |                          Location                           | Task Owner                 |
 | :----------------------------------------- | :---------------------------------------------------------: | -------------------------- |